TITLE 8 SOCIAL SERVICES

 (2) Federal means-tested public benefit: means benefits from the food stamp program; the food assistance block grant programs in Puerto Rico, American Samoa, and the commonwealth of the Northern Mariana Islands; supplemental security income (SSI); and the TANF block grant program under title IV of the Social Security Act; medicaid, and SCHIP.

-(3) Five-year bar: means the federally imposed prohibition on receiving federal means-tested public benefits for certain qualified aliens who entered the United States on or after August 22, 1996, until they have continuously lived in the U.S for five years.
-If an alien enters the U.S. on or after August 22, 1996, but does not meet the definition of a qualified alien, the five-year bar begins on the date the non-citizen attains qualified alien status.
+(3) Five-year bar: means the federally imposed prohibition on receiving federal means-tested public benefits for certain qualified non-citizens who entered the United States on or after August 22, 1996, until they have continuously lived in the U.S for five years.
+If an non-citizen enters the U.S. on or after August 22, 1996, but does not meet the definition of a qualified non-citizen, the five-year bar begins on the date the non-citizen attains qualified non-citizen status.

-(4) Immigrant: means a non-citizen or an alien within the meaning found in title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996.
+(4) Immigrant: means a non-citizen within the meaning found in title IV of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996.

 (5) Non-citizen U.S. national: means a person who is not a U.S. citizen but was born in an outlying possession of the United States on or after the date the U.S. acquired the possession, or a person whose parents are non-citizen U.S. nationals.
 A person who resides on one of the following U.S. island territories is a non-citizen U.S. national: American Samoa, Swains Island or the Northern Mariana Islands.

-C. Qualified alien: A qualified alien is any of the following types of non-citizens:
+C. Qualified non-citizen: A qualified non-citizen is any of the following types of non-citizens:

 (1) who is lawfully admitted for permanent residence under the Immigration and Nationality Act (an LPR);